Coast editor Alex Fisher selects some of her favourite beach huts across the country that anyone can rent, for either day or overnight use

 CAN I SLEEP OVER?
 You cannot stay in this hut overnight.

 WHAT DOES IT COST?
-Beach huts are available to rent from £150 a week, in conjunction with a cottage booking.
-Norfolk Hideaways has two huts in the sand dunes (Cod Peace Beach Hut and Flounders End) while Beach Hut 61, Beach Hut 193 and Wells Beach Hut are on the beach.
+Beach huts are available to rent from £191 for a week, in conjunction with a cottage booking.
+Norfolk Hideaways has 4 beach huts, with Shrimpers Beach Hut a short walk from the sea, while Beach Hut 193, The Hen House and Wells Beach Hut are on the beach.

 HOW DO I BOOK?
 Visit norfolkhideaways.co.uk.